 Design of the Gore Bike Wear Element Gore-Tex Active Pants

 Finally, they have adjustable leg width (essential in cycling pants to avoid contact with your drive chain).
 You adjust the leg width with Velcro fastenings.
 And it is easy to get the pants on and off over your shoes, thanks to zippers on the lower legs.
-All in all, these are great, practical, well-made cycling pants that should be excellent for bike commuters who cycle in the rain.
+All in all, these are great, practical, well-made cycling pants that are absolutely ideal for bike commuters who cycle in the rain.

 These Showers Pass Transit Cycling Pants are completely waterproof and breathable, made from 3 layers of premium materials: 100% Nylon, and Artex Hard-shell rip-stop fabric.
 They are fully seam sealed for wind and waterproofness.
 Reflective trims increase visibility.
 Optional suspenders are available.
 Some cyclists find these handy to help keep their rain pants up, so they don’t cinch down.